Europe’s first circular economy factory for vehicles: Renault

 Europe’s first dedicated circular economy factory for vehicles

 Philips is a global health technology company focused on improving health and enabling better outcomes for people, from healthy living and illness prevention, to diagnosis, treatment and homecare.
 Philips products include large scale medical equipment, such as imaging, as well as smaller medical equipment and homecare products.
 Philips services support the whole spectrum of activities in the health industry.
-The company employs over 80,000 staff and generates EUR 19.5 billion through products and services sold in over 100 countries.
+The company employs approximately 77,000 employees and generates EUR 17.8 billion sales in 2022 with sales and services in more than 100 countries.

 Philips’ ambition is to decouple its growth from finite resource consumption across its entire value chain.
 To achieve this, Philips takes a holistic approach, embedding circularity into the DNA of the company, empowering all employees to contribute, and building it into the products and solutions it offers customers.
 Philips also partners with others to jointly drive global change.